Mosque shooting survivor says he forgives gunman

 Published Thursday, March 28, 2019 9:07PM EDT

-CHRISTCHURCH, New Zealand - A man who survived the mosque attacks told a crowd of about 20,000 that he forgives the terrorist who killed his wife and 49 other people.
+CHRISTCHURCH, New Zealand -- A man who survived New Zealand's mosque attacks told a crowd of about 20,000 people on Friday that he forgives the terrorist who killed his wife and 49 others.

 Top Video